4 Tips to Get an Entry-Level Legal Assistant Job

-Thought about entering the legal field but don’t know how to begin?
-Whether you’ve studied for law school your whole life or your professional experience amounts to watching Legally Blonde a few times, you might be surprised at the opportunities available to you as a legal assistant.
-Washington, D.C. and other major metropolitan areas are ideal markets for entry-level legal assistant jobs.
+Have you considered entering the legal field but don’t know how to begin?
+Whether you’ve studied for law school or your professional experience amounts to watching Legally Blonde a few times, you might be surprised at the opportunities available as a legal assistant.
+Washington, D.C., and other major metropolitan areas are ideal markets for entry-level legal assistant jobs.
 Being a legal assistant is different from being a paralegal, but you will still provide invaluable support to attorneys while gaining experience in the field.
-Here are our tips on how to land this great position.
+Here are our tips on how to land a significant position in this field.

-Before explaining how to get an entry-level legal assistant job, let’s start with clarity on what it is—and what it isn’t.
-Although every law office or agency has its own regulations and expectations, there are some general guidelines when it comes to this type of position.
+Before explaining how to get an entry-level legal assistant job, let’s start with clarity on what it is and isn’t.
+Although every law office or agency has its requirements and expectations, there are general guidelines for this type of position.

 • Organize files for the office